Holding public talks

 Timing and Venue

 Use common sense to lower barriers to entry.
 Consider when your preferred audience is most likely to be able to attend.
 It’s difficult to attract young families to evening events during the week.
 Professionals will be less likely to take time off from work for a non-professional-development related talk.
-As a commuter campus, bringing students together outside of class requires special planning.
+Bringing students together outside of class requires special planning.

-Investing in a venue or space close to certain audiences is often worth the cost.
-Venues near professional hubs (the mining industry downtown, Vancouver’s healthcare corridor) can be leveraged to boost turnout.
+Investing in a venue or space close to target audiences is often worth the cost.
+Venues near professional hubs (Vancouver IT and mining hubs downtown, Vancouver’s healthcare and biotech corridors, Victoria’s government sector) can be leveraged to boost turnout.

-Certain units can also work with like-minded external venues to take advantage of the audiences and communities dedicated to the venue (Science World, MacMillan Space Centre).
+Units can also work with like-minded venues to take advantage of the audiences and communities dedicated to the venue (Science World, MacMillan Space Centre).

 Marketing

-UBC communication vehicles, vehicles run by partner organizations or organizations dedicated to a topic or issue, community calendars, and social media, are powerful ways to get your message out.
+UBC communication vehicles, vehicles run by partner organizations or organizations dedicated to a topic, community calendars, and social media, are powerful ways to get your message out.
 However, leveraging them takes advanced planning (they will have varying schedules and frequencies) and often, relationship building.

 Less is more.
 Simple is best.
 Avoid academic language (jargon) and formats (the two sentence title and 500-word abstract) when communicating with external audiences.